Food Fictions

 The scope of the five scenarios ranges from overarching processes of urban food production to the recycling processes in our guts.

+The overarching scenario, “Urban Food Market,” highlights the potential of technological innovations in urban agriculture, new retail concepts such as "hybrid food retail," and addresses the increasing information needs of consumers from a social perspective.
 In “Responsible Meat”, the scenario questions the consumption of meat, the value of the animal, and the use of empathic technologies: In this scenario, the self-service product meat with its flashy stickers is increasingly disappearing.
 The purchase of meat is now taking place via subscription of the whole animal and sharing models, such as “Farmbuddy”.
 The scenario is accompanied by a speculative "Farmbuddy Customer Journey", a fictitious representation of the “Farmbuddy Configurator App” and the "Farmbuddy Smart Home Device".
 The device is not to be understood as a ready-made prototype or start-up idea, but it aims to foster curiousity and to question how much control consumers are willing to exercise in meat production.
 The design of the artefact is based on a "Tamagotchi", an electronic pet, and speculates on how technologies can help to create a relationship with farm animals in urban environments.

 The third scenario “From Leaf to root” addresses the hidden potential of trees in the form of secondary plant compounds.
 It deals with the potential for using the tree in our food culture and speculates on new forms of culinary enjoyment at the interface with medicine.